 About 3,000 years ago, the Jove managed to climb back to some modicum of self-control and establish the Second Empire.
 But there were problems afoot.
 You see, the Jove had always been pretty big into genetic and social engineering, to the point that they had started tinkering with our most basic human instincts.
 At some point, however, something went wrong with the process.
 The Jovian Disease is apparently a genetic (in other words, non-infectious) condition where, at some point in a Jove's adult life, they fall into an incredibly deep depression, and eventually lose the will to live.
 Because the Jove are apparently terrible at small-scale genetic manipulation and limited testing, the Disease has spread to the entire race.
 The Disease devastated the First Empire, which collapsed soon after the Disease’s appearance (though it’s not clear if the Disease was the only cause of the collapse).
 About 3,000 years ago, however, they managed to reconstitute a somewhat smaller Second Empire, which lasted about 2,500 years.
 That empire eventually collapsed as well due to the ravages of the Disease.
 In an attempt to start fresh, the Jovians abandoned their original homeworldabandoned their original homeworld in the region now known as Curse about 500 years ago.
 The modern day Third Empire, now much smaller than the first two, is completely isolated from the rest of the Cluster, and located in the northeast section of the Cluster.
 The Jove are split into two main factions: the Statics, who want to stop tampering with the Jove genome, and the Modifiers, who apparently love moving those alleles around.
 Beyond that, we have very little information on modern day Jove society.
 We know that they're governed by something called the Jovian Directorate, which seems to operate similarly to the Caldari’s Chief Executive Panel, but other than that, information on the Jove is incredibly scarce.
 Indeed, there is at least some suggestion (through both Templar One and some interactions with Sansha’s Nation) that the Jove as a race don’t even exist anymore, that they’ve all died out from the disease.
 Whether this is true or not is simply not known at this time, though it’s notable that the Jove haven’t sent a delegation to CONCORD in several years (though, to be fair to the Jove, CONCORD meetings tend to be pretty boring so I’m not sure I can blame them).

-give capsule technology to the Caldari, and eventually the other Empires.
+Despite the lack of information on the Jove, they actually play a fairly major role in the history of the Cluster.
+They were the ones to first give capsule technology to the Caldari, and eventually the other Empires.
 They were instrumental to the creation of CONCORD a few years later, and continue to interfere with Cluster politics when they’ve deemed it necessary.
 Despite their complete isolation (just try getting into their space, I’ll wait), they (or, someone masquerading as them, depending on who you talk to) continue to exert a subtle, but significant pressure on the evolution of the Cluster.
 They don’t take a major role in many stories in New Eden, but even in this Primer they show up an awful lot in passing, so make sure to keep them in mind.

 At this point, we’ve covered all of the deep background for New Eden lore.
 We have yet to really touch anything that is particularly relevant to modern day New Eden affairs, but it’s all part of the tapestry of New Eden.
 Next, we’ll be looking at the history of the four modern empires as well as the development of CONCORD.